 To register an existing enduring power of attorney (EPA) if the donor has lost their mental capacity:

 £480 plus an £82 registration fee for the Office of the Public Guardian

 For a certified copy of a power of attorney

-If we have prepared an LPA we will provide you with one certified copy free of charge when requested.
-The Office of the Public Guardian charge £35 per certified copy of an LPA and £25 per certified copy of an EPA and we will charge this fee for additional copies or in cases where we have not prepared the original.
+The Office of the Public Guardian charge £35 per certified copy of an LPA and £25 per certified copy of an EPA and we will charge £24 for additional copies (or £42 in cases where we have not prepared the original).

 To obtain the grant of probate only:

 In some cases the personal representatives can deal with most of the work but only need us to obtain the Grant of Probate or Letters of Administration.
 Here the cost will depend on the type of HMRC return or account needed.